cyamauch/NoctSalamanderGrandPiano/src/README.txt

 We would like to thank Katsuhiro Oguri (Professional Musician) for allowing us to use his performance data.
-The MIDI files not only made for an ideal listening section on this site, but also greatly aided in the development of the sound sources and in confirming the results of the adjustments.
+The MIDI files not only made for an ideal listening section on this site, but also greatly aided in the development of the soundbanks and in confirming the results of the adjustments.

 We would like to thank Frieve-A (Deep Learning Specialist) for his important evaluation of our product.
 His Youtube video was a great help in creating our